 - The deadly sea weed of The Fury from the Deep were vulnerable to Victoria screaming (luckily, she was good at it).

-- Autons are also vulnerable to solvents.
+- Autons are also vulnerable to solvents and high-frequency noises.

 - The evil computer in The Green Death was vulnerable to logical dilemmas.